Table of Contents

 There’s nothing worse than drinking empty calories.
 And choosing diet sodas are no better.
 Research is showing that diet sodas may actually lead to weight and fat gain.
 If you need something fizzy to drink, choose sparkling water or make your own water kefir.

-Going out to restaurants or grabbing snacks from the vending machine will only lead to consuming too many non-nutritious calories.
+Going out to restaurants or grabbing snacks from the vending machine will only lead to consuming too many non-nutritious calories, see more at Ireland Business Directory.
 Plan ahead so you have vegetables, fruits and lean protein in every meal.

 Restaurant portions have greatly increased in size over the years.
 Get yourself back to what used to be normal and either select half portions, choose a small appetizer or split your meal with someone else.